hemanthakumar14/Industrial-Copper-Modeling/README.md

 Developing a web application using the Streamlit module to showcase the machine learning models and make predictions on new data.

-Understanding the challenges and best practices in the manufacturing domain and how machine learning can help solve them.